Tree House Recovery Colorado

 Evidence-Based Therapies

-Firstly, we offer a range of services to help individuals in their recovery journey, including individualized treatment plans tailored to meet each person’s unique needs.
+Firstly, we offer various treatments to help individuals in their recovery journey, including individualized recovery plans tailored to each person’s unique needs.

 Secondly, we provide evidence-based therapies, like cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
 These therapies help address and manage the emotional and psychological challenges of addiction.
 We also offer one-on-one therapy, group therapy, and support groups, which provide a safe and supportive environment for individuals to share their experiences and receive encouragement from others going through similar struggles.